 Welcome to the Massachusetts General Hospital Parkinson's Disease and Movement Disorder Center.
 We are committed to providing the highest quality of care for Parkinson's disease and related conditions.

 What is Parkinson disease?

-Parkinson disease (or Parkinson) is the most common form of Parkinsonism, a group of motor system disorders.
-It is a disease that slowly gets worse over time.
-It is caused by the loss of brain cells that make dopamine.
+PD is caused by the loss of brain cells that make dopamine.
 Dopamine is a substance that helps with smooth and coordinated muscle movement.
-Parkinson often has these symptoms:
+Parkinson often causes these symptoms:

 Tremor or trembling of the arms, jaw, legs, and face